shubhamkokane/Twitter-Sentiment-Analysis/README.md

 How to Run the code:

 Step1:
-First Create a pickled_algos folder where all your code is saved.
+First Create a pickled_algos folder in the same location where all your code is saved.

 Step2:
 Run the main.py file.
 It will train your module against the dataset and give you accuracy for all the classifiers used.